joshcamp503/bigcommerce-test/README.md

 TEST SUMMARY:

+4/29/2023

+Re-tooled bonus task to utilize handlebars in category.html

+4/28/2023

 Hover Feature
   1) Open a script tag in responsive-img.html.
   2) Check to make sure the user has navigated to the Category page